ooples/pine_script_docs/source/essential/Arrays.rst

         _s := str.replace_all(_s, "5",  "0")
         _s := str.replace_all(_s, "1",  "0")

-    // Create an array containing our max count of label ids. var pivotBars = array.new_label(i_pivotCount)
+    // Create an array containing the user-selected max count of label ids. var labelIds = array.new_label(i_pivotCount)

     pHi = pivothigh(i_pivotLegs, i_pivotLegs)
     if not na(pHi)
-        // New pivot found; plot the new pivot's label `i_pivotLegs` bars back. pLabel = label.new(bar_index[i_pivotLegs], pHi, tostring(pHi, f_tickFormat()), textcolor = color.white)
+        // New pivot found; plot its label `i_pivotLegs` bars back. pLabel = label.new(bar_index[i_pivotLegs], pHi, tostring(pHi, f_tickFormat()), textcolor = color.white)
-        // Delete the label whose id is in the first element of the array, while removing that element. label.delete(array.shift(pivotBars))
+        // Queue the new label's id by appending it to the end of the array. array.push(labelIds, pLabel)
-        // Append the new label's id to the end of the array. array.push(pivotBars, pLabel)
+        // De-queue the oldest label id from the queue and delete the corresponding label. label.delete(array.shift(labelIds))

 |Arrays-InsertingAndRemovingArrayElements-ShowLastnHighPivots.png|